 The following display command shows that media-server 1 is an Avaya Media Server configured for Network Region 1.
-It can also be observed that the Node Name: AMS (Defined in Section 5.3) and Signaling Group: 11 (Defined in Section 5.7).
-These fields are not configured in this screen, but just display the current information for Media Gateway.
+It can also be observed that the Node Name: AMS (Defined in Section 5.3) and the Signaling Group: 11 (Defined in Section 5.7) have been used.
+These fields are not configured in this screen, but just display the current information for the Media Sever.